 Note from Judy: I used hand made paper with my students and it required very little soaking - we sprayed both sides with water bottles and blotted between towels.

-Using a Printing Press- With your plate face-up on the press bed, place dampened paper over the plate.
-Place acetate (or clean newsprint) over the paper to protect the blankets during the printing process.
+Using a Speedball Press- With your plate face-up on the press bed, place dampened paper over the plate.
+Place Acetate (or clean newsprint) over the paper to protect the blankets during the printing process.
 After you have run the plate through the press, gently pull away the finished print.